PointerToNextPole/my-learning-note/React学习笔记.md

 ##### Step 3: Add cleanup if needed

-Consider a different example.
+<font color=dodgerBlue>Consider a different example</font>.
 You’re writing a `ChatRoom` component that needs to connect to the chat server when it appears.
 You are given a `createConnection()` API that returns an object with `connect()` and `disconnect()` methods.
 How do you keep the component connected while it is displayed to the user?

 Start by writing the Effect logic: